UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 * The [Organization options page](#organization-options-page) of Ricgraph Explorer.
 * The [Results page](#results-page) of Ricgraph Explorer.
 * Read about [browsing Ricgraph](#browsing-ricgraph).
-* Learn how to [show a privacy statement or privacy measures document](#showing-a-privacy-statement-or-privacy-measures-document).
 * [Video Ricgraph Explorer](#video-ricgraph-explorer)

 [Return to main README.md file](../README.md#ricgraph---research-in-context-graph).